Fire Prevention for NYC-Area Landlords: Protect Your Tenants and Property

 - Have you considered banning fire hazards, like storage of combustibles or portable indoor fireplaces?

-Fire Prevention Tips
+Fire Prevention Tips for Tenants

 Even a small blaze can cause significant damage.
 Fire safety is definitely an area where preventive effort far outweighs the aggravation of recovery.
 Below are fire prevention tips for the top causes of fires, as reported by the National Fire Protection Association.

-- Never leave a stove unattended
+- Never leave a stove unattended.

-- Turn off burners and oven as soon as you finish cooking
+- Turn off burners and oven as soon as you finish cooking.

-- Clean the stove and oven to avoid grease buildup
+- Clean the stove and oven to avoid grease buildup.

-- Keep flammable items (kitchen towels, paper or plastic bags, etc.) at least three feet from the stove
+- Keep flammable items (kitchen towels, paper or plastic bags, etc.) at least three feet from the stove.

-- Keep children and pets away from the stove
+- Keep children and pets away from the stove.

 - Keep flammable items at least three feet away.